Accessing the homogeneity scale with 21 cm intensity mapping surveys: Transition scale to homogeneity

-where the dependence on the beam width, $\sigma$, is explicitly included.
+where the dependence on the beam width, $\sigma$, has been explicitly included.

-The transition to homogeneity is defined by the condition $\mathcal{D}{2}^{\rm obs}(\sigma,R{\rm H}^{\rm obs}) = 2.97$.
-The value of 2.97 represents a 1\% condition of a total homogeneity~\citep{Scrimgeour:2012}.
-Although somewhat arbitrary, this threshold has been widely adopted since \citet{Scrimgeour:2012}, ensuring consistency when comparing analyses based on different tracers.
+The transition to homogeneity is defined by the condition $\mathcal{D}_2^{\rm obs}(\sigma,R_{\rm H}^{\rm obs}) = 2.97$, corresponding to a 1\% deviation from perfect homogeneity~\citep{Scrimgeour:2012}.
+Although somewhat arbitrary, this threshold has been widely adopted in the literature, enabling direct comparisons between analyses based on different tracers and methodologies.

 Figure \ref{fig:d2_theory} presents the impact of the observational beam width, $\sigma$, on the correlation dimension, $\mathcal{D}_2$ illustrated for the redshift $z = 0.8$.
 The resulting curve is shaped by the interplay between the 21\,cm clustering, which lowers $\mathcal{D}_2$ at small scales, and beam-induced homogenization, which raises it.
 From this behaviour, we identify four distinct regimes, labelled as (a), (b), (c), and (d) in the inner plot of Figure \ref{fig:d2_theory}, delimited by $R_{\rm beam}$, $R_{\rm min}$ (the $r$ value at which $\mathcal{D}_2$ has a local minimum), and $R_{\rm H}$:\\